mafleischer/covid19-robert-koch-data/README.md

 # Working with covid19 data for Germany (Robert Koch Institute)
-Some evaluation on the official covid19 data for Germany of the Robert Koch institute
+Some evaluation of the official covid19 data for Germany of the Robert Koch institute

 Just getting into Data Science with Python I thought might get some useful insight on official covid19 data for Germany (where I'm based).
 The data sets are publicized